Lucifer5542p/My-first-project/README.md

-# The ghost of Uchiha
+# The Ghost of Uchiha
 "Wake up to reality!
 Nothing ever goes as planned in this world.
 The longer you live, the more you realize that in this reality only pain, suffering and futility exist."